KesMath/.CS_Window_Applications/README.md

 ## SUMMARY
-This _"ShutDown.exe"_ wrapper application creates a _Shutdown.lnk_ (link or pointer file) in a user's startup directory that calls this native _"C:\Windows\System32\shutdown.exe"_ application every time the host's account is logged into.
+This _"ShutDown.exe"_ wrapper application creates a _Shutdown.lnk_ (link or pointer file) in a user's startup directory that calls the native _"C:\Windows\System32\shutdown.exe"_ executable every time the host's account is logged into.
 With this cyclical setup, your computer will  turn off every time the infected user account logs in.

 ## COUNTERMEASURES IF INFECTED
 1. Navigate to Windows Safe Mode Configurations